barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 #### 3. Data augmentation
 Image recogn: Flip all your pictures.
 Randomly position/crop, rotate them.
 OCR: random rotations or distorsions.
+Another example of artificial data synthesis with merging two images such as adding a a transparent foggy image over an original image to simulate a foggy image.

 #### 4. Early stopping
 Advantage: no hyperparameter